.val()Returns: String or Number or Array

 Description: Get the current value of the first element in the set of matched elements.

 The .val() method is primarily used to get the values of form elements such as input, select and textarea.
-In the case of <select multiple="multiple"> elements, the .val() method returns an array containing each selected option; if no option is selected, it returns null.
+When called on an empty collection, it returns undefined.

 1